ezhulenev/ezhulenev.github.io/source/_posts/2016-02-01-deep-learning-with-tensorflow-on-ec2-spot-instances.md

 ### Resource Allocator

-Resource allocator is responsible for allocating compute resources in EC2 based in outstanding jobs resource requirements.
-Right now it's only dummy implementation that can support fixed size ECS cluster built from spot instances.
+Resource allocator is responsible for allocating compute resources in EC2 based on outstanding jobs resource requirements.
+Right now it's lame implementation that only supports fixed size ECS cluster built from same type spot instances.
 You need to define upfront how many instances do you need.

 ### Scheduler